Personalized Learning for Your Student

 Here are just a few of the ways we collaborate with you to develop your student’s initial learning plan for success in online school:

-- Reviewing student background and learning styles: Teachers, Learning Coaches, and students discuss student strengths, skills, and previous school performance to help inform and guide the best teaching and personalized online learning approach.
+- Reviewing student background and academic history: Teachers, Learning Coaches, and students discuss student strengths, skills, and previous school performance to help inform and guide the best teaching and personalized online learning approach.

 - Evaluating test performance: When beginning online school, students are tested in math, reading, and English/language arts.
 A student’s test results help us identify areas of strength and weakness, measure progress, and establish learning goals.
 The assessment used may vary by school due to state or board requirements.